cjstreet/Amazon_Vine_Analysis/README.md

 ## Summary

-State if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

 There appears to be no positivity bias for reviews in the Vine Program (paid).
 36% of the Vine reviews were 5-Star, whereas 47% of the non-Vine reviews were 5-Star.
 The non-Vine has a higher percentage of positive reviews for wireless products.
+Using the Vine table dataset you could  examine the difference between  3 and 4 star reviews for Vine and Non-Vine to provide additional support to the claim.

 ## Vine Review Analysis by CStreet